igetgames/pr0nit/README.md

 Feh seems to break XFCE4 after it has been run a few times.
 So, there is XFCE4 appropriate code now to handle this case.

+##Contributing

+Pull requests are very welcome.

+Wishlist:

+  * New command line options
+  * New platforms: support for other DEs/WMs or operating systems.
+      * windows
+      * kde
+      * gnome3
+      * unity